egonelbre/egonelbre.com/content/draft/demystifying-technical-debt.md

 Obviously we could dive deeper, but the main point is that *effort* is not one dimensional and involves a lot of human factors beside "typing code".

 # Change in effort

-One important observation is that the amount of effort needed to make changes changes over time.
-There are several tendencies.
+It's an obvious statement that this "effort" changes over time.
+The question is how?

-The **change in code modification effort** usually increases over time, because:
+*Code modification effort* roughly depends on a few factors: amount of code, complexity of code and understanding of the code.
+Based on these we can estimate that effort to modify code usually increases, because:

-* features are rarely removed
+* features are usually added -> more code and more things to understand
-* features are usually added
+* features are rarely removed -> amount of code doesn't decrease arbitrarily
-* there's more code to handle the features
+* the user interface is larger -> more things that can interact, hence more complexity
-* the user interface is larger
+* features accumulate more cases -> which means more complex and more code

-We can see similar tendencies in **understanding effort**.
-Usually:
+*Understanding effort* roughly depends on the complexity of mental model, project and user needs; but also on how much of the system we have in our long term memory.
+We can similarly estimate that it increases over time:

-* percentage of understood about the project decreases, because the projects get larger
+* there are more features that interact -> more complex mental model and cases to consider
-* understanding of the business needs increases
+* more business rules and concerns -> because we want to solve the user problems better
-* knowledge of older unmaintained parts are forgotten
+* knowledge of code, that isn't being modified, is forgotten -> it's going to be harder to work with a system that you don't know
-* decreases when people change companies
+* people come and go -> tacit knowledge is lost when a person leaves

-With **communication effort**, it's slightly more complex.
-The effort:
+*Communication effort* roughly depends on the amount of people you need to communicate with and clarity on whom you need to talk to.
+Here it's harder to pinpoint clear tendencies, but we can estimate that:

-* increases with company growth,
+* communication effort increases when company grows
-* decreases with clarifying processes.
+* communication effort decreases when processes and company structure is clarified

-Overall, we can state that:
+Overall, we can estimate that:

 > The effort to maintain a project increases, without activities that actively reduce it.